The Musical Legacy of Elvis Presley: To 1956

 Elvis Presley’s musical idols were country singers like Hank Snow, Jimmie Rodgers, Ernest Tubb, and Roy Acuff, and gospel singers Jake Hess and Sister Rosetta Tharpe.
 He worked as an usher in a movie theater and studied his actor idols James Dean, Marlon Brando, and Tony Curtis.

 In April 1953, just before he graduated from L.C.
 Humes High School, Elvis overcame his shyness and performed ‘Til I Waltz Again With You in the school’s annual “Minstrel” show, and said his popularity in school zoomed.
+He took 14-year-old Regis Wilson to the L.C.
+Humes Hugh School senior prom in 1953.

 After high school, Elvis Presley recorded a couple of single records at the Sun Records Company in Memphis, Tennessee in August 1953, and again in January 1954.
 Sun Records secretary Marion Keisker thought he had potential, but owner Sam Phillips didn’t bite.